Estimated reading time: 7 minutes

 You will either pay it back in 15 years (1/15th per year), or the 1/15th amounts are added to your yearly taxable income.

-This means you essentially have two mortgages a bank mortgage and an RRSP mortgage to pay back.
+This means you essentially have two mortgages, a bank mortgage, and an RRSP mortgage to pay back.

 The Home Buyers’ Plan (HBP) is a program that allows you to withdraw up to $25,000 in a calendar year from your registered retirement savings plans (RRSPs) to buy or build a qualifying home for yourself or for a related person with a disability.

-Related: How to create a test-budget before you buy your first home
+Related: How to create a test budget before you buy your first home

 Who would be considered a person with a disability?

-Person with disability – you are considered a person with a disability if you are entitled to the disability amount.
+A Person with disability – you are considered a person with a disability if you are entitled to the disability amount.

-For purposes of the HBP, a person with a disability includes you or a person related to you by blood, marriage, common-law partnership or adoption.
-A related person with a disability does not have to reside with you in the same home.
+For purposes of the HBP, a person with a disability includes you or someone related to you by blood, marriage, common-law partnership, or adoption.

 Home Buyers Plan Eligibility